 6 Most Common Cat Health Problems

 Symptoms of a tapeworm infection can be subtle but may include vomiting and weight loss.
-The easiest way to tell if your cat has tapeworms is to look at its feces and around its anus.
+The easiest way to tell if your cat has tapeworms is to look at its feces, around its anus and in bedding.
+Usually tapeworms come out of your cat's anus while it is sleeping or relaxed.
 If you see small white worms or what look like grains of rice or sesame seeds, your cat likely has tapeworms.

 Treatment options include injection, oral, or topical medication.
 But because cats almost always get tapeworms as a result of swallowing a flea, be sure to handle any flea problems your cat has before tackling tapeworms.